 Hosted by Labor and Employment Attorneys Sarah Sawyer and Russell Berger – and moderated by our Director of Business Development, Jim Ries – the Remote Rundown is an episodic series focusing on conversation surrounding the latest and most relevant employment issues relating to COVID-19 and practical advice for business owners and employers in Maryland.

 The Families First Coronavirus Response Act: What We Know Now

-Offit Kurman Attorneys, Katharine Batista and Russell Berger, provide a rundown on the Families First Coronavirus Response Act (FFCRA).
+Offit Kurman Attorney Russell Berger provides a rundown on the Families First Coronavirus Response Act (FFCRA).

 Summary of Benefits for Consumers with Federally Backed Mortgages